jmbhughes/CSCI2824-Discrete-Structures/resources/syllabus.md

 Homework is due by **11:59pm** by email the listed due date.
 Please be mindful of the due dates as unexcused late submissions will not be accepted.
 If there is some situation that you feel necessitates an extension, please contact me **before** the due data, so we can arrange appropriate modification.
 Your learning takes priority over deadlines.

-**Quizzes**: After nearly every lecture, there will be a short quiz relating to the material to complete before the next class.
+**Quizzes**: After every lecture, there will be a short quiz relating to the material to complete before the next class.
 In addition, we may sometimes have in-class activities that will count as quizzes.

 **Exams**: There will be a 24-hour take-home exam half-way through the course and a **cumulative** final exam given during the university scheduled final examination time (TBD).
 Note that due to university regulations, **final exams can only be rescheduled due to official university excused absences**.
 Please plan your holiday travel accordingly.